 - Avoid Social Media – Posting on social media can harm your legal case by giving the insurance company evidence it can use against you in negotiations or at trial.
 You should lock down your accounts and tell your friends and family to avoid posting about you.

-- Keep All Medical Bills – It’s essential that you keep track of all medical bills related to the truck accident so your lawyer can use them when calculating your damages.
+- Keep All Medical Bills – You must keep track of all medical bills related to the truck accident so your lawyer can use them when calculating your damages.

 - Be Aware of Deadlines – Rhode Island gives injury victims three years to file lawsuits against at-fault parties.
 This may sound like plenty of time, but due to the complexity of truck accident cases, there is a lot to investigate and multiple parties to negotiate with, making it vital that you begin working with an attorney as soon as possible.